Guymaster/InterNote/README.md

 # docsforall

-A small app for taking and sharing notes.
+A small app for editing and sharing decentralized notes.

 ## Getting Started